arincdemir/chord_transposer/README.md

 Also, It doesn't work with chords like Cmaj7 since I currently distinguish chords lyrics by looking at its length.
 The code thinks that Cmaj7 is a meaningful word, not a chord since it is longer than 3 characters.

 Yeah I know, I'll fix these whenever possible.
+Though probably only I will be using this :(